eclipse-vertx/vert.x/groovy_web_tutorial.md

 So far we have a web server running, and a server side persistor listening on the event bus, but not doing anything.

-We need to connect up the client side so it can interact with the persistor via the event bus.
+We need to connect up the client side so it can interact with the persistor on the event bus.

 To that we use a SockJS bridge.

 SockJS is a technology which allows a full-duplex WebSocket-like connection between browsers and servers, even if the browser or network doesn't support websockets.

-You can create a SockJS server manually in the Vert.x API (see the core manual for more information on this), but the web-server module contains bridge functionality built in, so we're just going to tell it to activate the bridge.
-This is done in the configuration we specify to the web server.
+The SockJS bridge is a server side vert.x component which uses SockJS to connect up the browser with the vert.x event bus on the server side.

+SockJS and the SockJS bridge is explained in detail in the documentation, so we won't go into more detail here.

+To create a SockJS bridge, we first call the 'createSockJSServer()' method on our vertx instance to create the SockJS server and then we call the `bridge` method on it to create the bridge between SockJS and the event bus.

+    vertx.createSockJSServer(server).bridge(['prefix': '/eventbus'], [] )

+Edit `WebServer.groovy` so it looks like:

+    def server = vertx.createHttpServer()

+    server.requestHandler { req ->
+      if (req.path == '/') {
+        req.response.sendFile('web/index.html')
+      } else if (req.path.indexOf('..') == -1) {
+        req.response.sendFile("web/${req.path}")
+      } else {
+        req.response.setStatusCode(404)
+        req.response.end()
+      }
+    }

+    vertx.createSockJSServer(server).bridge(prefix: '/eventbus', [])

+    server.listen(8080, 'localhost')

+What we're doing here is creating an instance of a SockJS server and telling it that any requests it receives with the prefix `/eventbus` should be considered traffic for the event bus.

+The original request handler for the static resources is still there, and that will still be invoked for any requests that don't have the prefix `/eventbus` on their path.

+There's one other thing we have to do here.

+For security reasons, by default, the SockJS bridge will reject all event bus messages sent from the client side.
+After all, we don't want just anyone being able to delete everything in the database.

+To allow messages through we have to tell the bridge what sort of messages we're going to allow through.
+This is done by specifying permitted matches, using the second parameter when creating the bridge.

+Initially, we only want to allow through requests to the persistor to find albums.
+This will be used by the client side application to request the catalogue so it can display the list of available items to buy.

-Edit the web server configuration so it looks like:
+Edit the code in `WebServer.groovy` so it looks like:

-    def webServerConf = [
+    def server = vertx.createHttpServer()

-      // Normal web server stuff

-      port: 8080,
-      host: 'localhost',
-      bridge: true,
+    server.requestHandler { req ->
+      if (req.path == '/') {
+        req.response.sendFile('web/index.html')
+      } else if (req.path.indexOf('..') == -1) {
+        req.response.sendFile("web/${req.path}")
+      } else {
+        req.response.setStatusCode(404)
+        req.response.end()
+      }
+    }

+    vertx.createSockJSServer(server).bridge(prefix: '/eventbus',
-      permitted: [
+      [
         // Allow calls to get static album data from the persistor [
-          address : 'vertx.mongopersistor',
+          'address': 'demo.persistor',
-          match : [
+          'match': [
-            action : 'find',
+            'action': 'find',
-            collection : 'albums'
+            'collection': 'albums'
           ]
         ]
-      ]
-    ]

-Setting the `bridge` field to `true` tells the web server to also act like an event bus bridge as well as serving static files.
+      ])

+    server.listen(8080, 'localhost')

-The other new thing here is a `permitted` field.
-This is an array of JSON objects which determine which event bus messages we're going to allow through from the client side.
-The bridge basically acts like a firewall and only allows through those messages from the client that we want to come through.
+The second parameter to the bridge method is a list of matches which determine which messages we're going to let through.

-If we allowed the client to send any messages to the persistor, it would be able to do things like delete all data in the database, or perhaps view data it is not entitled to see.

-(For detailed information on how the firewall works, please see the core documentation.)

-Initially, we only want to allow through requests to the persistor to load the album data.
-This will be used by the client side application to display the list of available items to buy.

-The above configuration will only allow messages from the client that are addressed to `vertx.mongopersistor` (that's the event bus address of the MongoDB persistor), and which have a field `action` with a value `find`, and a field `collection` with a value `albums`.
+In our case, we're going to allow through any event bus messages from the client side to the address `demo.persistor` (which is where the persistor is listening), where the action field has the value `find`, and the `collection` field has the value `albums`.

 Save the file.